alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

       url: <%= ENV["DATABASE_URL"]%>
     ```

-    where `<APP-NAME>` is the name of the Rails app.
+    where `<APP-NAME>` is the name of your Rails app.

-1. Delete the `config/credentials.yml.env` and `config/master.key` files, and create a `config/secrets.yml` file that contains the following code:
+1. Delete the `config/credentials.yml.env` and `config/master.key` files, and create a `config/secrets.yml` file that contains the following:

     ```yaml
     development: